Change72/docs-vllm-native-offloading-dynamo/PRESENTATION.md

 GPU memory is too small to hold every user's history for a 32B+ model.
 With `gpu_memory_utilization=0.50` on a B200 (192 GB), roughly 26 GB remains for KV after model weights — about 108 K tokens, or 5–8 conversations worth of cumulative state.
 Anything beyond that has to live somewhere else.

-vLLM's `OffloadingConnector` provides that "somewhere else" — a host-pinned CPU buffer (default 60 GiB, often configured to 150 GiB) that absorbs evictions from the GPU KV pool and serves them back when the prefix is needed again.
+vLLM's `OffloadingConnector` provides that "somewhere else" — a host-pinned CPU buffer (configured to 150 GiB) that absorbs evictions from the GPU KV pool and serves them back when the prefix is needed again.
 The mechanics are well-defined inside vLLM.

 The gap is at the *cluster* layer.
 Dynamo's KV-aware router decides which of N workers should serve an incoming request, scoring each worker by how much of the request's prefix is already cached there.
 That scoring needs accurate per-worker, per-tier state.
 When the CPU tier is invisible to the router — which we are about to show is the default state today — the router has to assume a worker's prefix is gone the moment GPU evicts it, even though the worker would happily reload from its own CPU buffer.